fachridantm/Smart-Villager/README.md

 # Smart Villager
-Implementation of Queue Algorithm with Java GUI
+Repository for Implementation of Queue Algorithm with Java GUI

 ## Purpose
 Record Project from Sturktur Data dan Algoritma